smolkaj/nice-parser/README.md

 ```
 Then, simply run `make` to compile and run `test.ml`.

-The code has been tested with OCaml 4.04.0 and oasis 0.4.8.
+The code has been last tested with OCaml 4.04.2 and oasis 0.4.10.